All Episodes

 Thank you.

-Uh my comment is very quick.
+My comment is very quick.

-What the Justice Department should do is take the reporters, the editors, the publisher of the New York Times, throw them in a room, put them under a spotlight, and say, Who are your sources, or you're going to be tried for treason?
+What the Justice Department should do is take the reporters, the editors, the publisher of the New York Times, throw them in a room, put them under a spotlight, and say, who are your sources, or you're going to be tried for treason.

-And then when they say, No, we're not giving up our sources, try them for treason and seek the death penalty.
+And then when they say, no, we're not giving up our sources, try them for treason and seek the death penalty.

 We're all sitting here applauding this.